segni-saifeddine/simple-rest_api-django-python/README.md

 # simple-rest_api-django-python
 employments management REST API with Pyhton, Django, Json  and Sqlite

-##Setps
+## Setps
-toc create a REST API with django,you will typically follow these steps:
+to create a REST API with django,you will typically follow these steps:
 1.Set up django
 2.Create a model in the database that the Django ORM will manage 3.Serialize the model from step 2